 The University of Denver (DU) offers four different master’s programs in communication through different departments.
 DU’s Department of Communication Studies offers a Master of Arts in Communication Studies that allows students to explore areas of focus in interpersonal and family communication, culture and communication, and rhetoric and communication ethics.
 DU’s Department of Media, Film & Journalism Studies offers a Master of Arts in International and Intercultural Communication that provides students with advanced training in global media and communication, intercultural communication, and contemporary and comparative politics.
 This program features specializations in Global Health Communication, Global Environment, Human Rights, International Administration, International Politics, Media Practices & Production, Global & Multicultural Strategic Communication for either Non-Profit or Corporate settings, and Media, Globalization, and Culture.
 The Department of Media, Film, & Journalism also offers a Master of Arts in Media & Public Communication with specializations in Media & Globalization and Strategic Communication, featuring classes in mass media research and theory, mass media law, digital culture, strategic messaging, and public diplomacy.

-DU’s University College (College of Professional and Continuing Studies) offers a Master of Arts in Communication Management with concentrations in Alternative Dispute Resolution, Learning and Development, Marketing Communication, Organizational Communication, and Organizational Development and Public Relations.
+DU’s University College (College of Professional and Continuing Studies) offers a Master of Arts in Communication Management with concentrations in Dispute Resolution, Leadership Communication, Learning and Development, Marketing Communication, Organizational Communication, Organizational Development, Public Relations, and User Experience Strategy.
 This program emphasizes critical thinking in communication, professional communication in organizations, and the intersection of communication and society.
 The program also offers students the option of completing courses on-campus or online.